 Jacqueline Sharon, PhD is a current Professor of Pathology and Laboratory Medicine at the Boston University School of Medicine.
-After earning her PhD at Columbia University she completed a Postdoc at Harvard University.
-She currently receives funding from the National Institute of Health for her research on B Cell Epitope Discovery and Mechanisms of Antibody Protection.
+After earning her PhD at Columbia University, she completed a Postdoc at Harvard University.
+She currently receives funding from the National Institutes of Health for her research on B Cell Epitope Discovery and Mechanisms of Antibody Protection.
 Dr. Sharon’s laboratory is interested in the development of vaccines and immunotherapeutics against bacterial pathogens.
-Current research focuses on the discovery and validation of antigens and epitopes that induce protective antibodies to Francisella tularensis, a Gram negative facultative intracellular bacterium that causes tularemia
+Current research focuses on the discovery and validation of antigens and epitopes that induce protective antibodies to Francisella tularensis, a Gram negative facultative intracellular bacterium that causes tularemia.

 - Graduate Faculty (Primary Mentor of Grad Students), Boston University School of Medicine, Division of Graduate Medical Sciences

 - Research Associate Professor, Biochemistry, Boston University School of Medicine

 - Queens College, City University of New York, MA

 - Queens College, City University of New York, BA

 Lu Z, Rynkiewicz MJ, Yang CY, Madico G, Perkins HM, Roche MI, Seaton BA, Sharon J. Functional and structural characterization of Francisella tularensis O-antigen antibodies at the low end of antigen reactivity.
 Monoclon Antib Immunodiagn Immunother.
 2014 Aug; 33(4):235-45.
 PMID: 25171003.